Sports, Society, and Culture

 Building on comparative aspects of earlier themes in the series, the topic of the 2018 Symposium is “Athla for the People: Democracy, Empire, and the Power of Athletics.”
 As part of the international scholarly discourse on sports, society, and politics, the 2018 meeting of the IOA/CHS Symposium examines the significance of athletics in shaping socio-political discourses from antiquity to our times.
 By exploring the impact of Olympic distinction on a variety of political systems, this year's conference brings to Olympia an academic gathering designed to shed new light on the dialogue between the ancient and modern Olympics.

 In addition to lectures, the Symposium places emphasis on an innovative blended learning approach.
 Students will have access to a list of core readings in advance of the Symposium.
 Presentations will be followed by workshops during which the students will have the opportunity to discuss the readings and reflect on the themes of the presentations in small groups.
-The program of the Symposium and the abstracts of presentations will be announced in due time.
+Click here to view the program and read the abstracts of presentations.
+The program of the Symposium will be announced in due time.

 This year’s Symposium faculty will include Gregory Nagy (Harvard University and CHS Harvard), Konstantinos Georgiadis (University of Peloponnese and International Olympic Academy), Charles Stocking (University of Western Ontario and CHS Harvard), Stamatia Dova (Hellenic College and CHS Harvard), Paul Christesen (Darthmouth College), Maša Culumovic (CHS Harvard), Sarah Murray (University of Toronto), and Philip Sapirstein (University of Nebraska–Lincoln).